 Help kids stay fit by teaching them the different types of movement that are part of their daily lives.

-Have kids turn and talk to a partner and share three ways they’ve moved since breakfast.
+Have kids turn and talk to a partner and share three ways they’ve moved their bodies since breakfast.
 Create a list of responses.
+Let the kids know that whenever they are doing a physical activity, they are making a fit move!

 To use this with your students click here.